feddieminas/flask_basket_players/README.md

 - The scope plane:
   - Features :
-    - A SignUp / login / logout Form
+    - A SignUp / Login / Logout Form
     - Add Player Form - Edit / Delete Player Form
     - List Summary Charts and Table Information of your players